Charlene Edwards Honeywell: State judicial service

-In 1994, Florida Governor Lawton Chiles appointed Honeywell to be county court judge in Florida's Thirteenth Judicial Circuit.
+In 1994, Florida Governor Lawton Chiles appointed Honeywell to be judge in Hillsborough County Circuit Court.
 She served from July 1, 1994 until December 31, 1994, but narrowly lost a bid for reelection in the fall of 1994 to attorney Frank Gomez.

 In 1999, Honeywell applied for an opening on the Florida Circuit Courts, inspired in part by the appointment of Peggy Quince as the first African American female justice on the Florida Supreme Court.
-In 2000, Florida Governor Jeb Bush appointed Honeywell to a judicial post on the Thirteenth Circuit, which she held from January 2001 until becoming a federal judge in 2009.
+In 2000, Florida Governor Jeb Bush appointed Honeywell to a judicial post on the Thirteenth Circuit in Hillsborough County, which she held from January 2001 until becoming a federal judge in 2009.

 Federal judicial service

 On June 25, 2009, President Barack Obama nominated Honeywell to fill the seat vacated by Susan C. Bucklew on the United States District Court for the Middle District of Florida.
 The United States Senate confirmed Honeywell's nomination by an 88–0 vote on November 9, 2009.
 Honeywell received her commission on November 12, 2009.
-She currently sits on the Tampa station of the court.
+She assumed senior status on December 4, 2023.